 Wall Insulation: Up to $400/home

-It depends on your home's location and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in Homer, your best time to install solar panels is in the spring and fall.
+It depends on your location and what type of panels you're installing.
+Since there's a moderate amount of snowfall in Homer, your best time to get solar is in the spring and fall.

-Generally speaking, your energy bills will significantly decrease after you install solar panels.
+Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Homer, the average amount someone can save is $904 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.

-The specific types of maintenance you need will depend on the type of panels you're using.
-Regardless of type, you should clean your panels regularly and inspect them for damage.
-A majority of solar contractors in the Homer area offer multipoint maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.
+The type of solar panels you have will have specific maintenance steps to follow.
+Regardless of type, you should inspect your panels for damage and clean them regularly.
+A majority of solar contractors in the Homer area offer low-cost maintenance plans to help you keep your panels healthy and make the most of your system.